bitbrain/icebearjs/README.md

 <script type="text/javascript" src="http://icebearjs.my-reality.de/jquery.icebearjs.min.js"></script>
 ```

-Afterwards you can use supported IcebearJS plugins.
+Afterwards you can use supported IcebearJS.

-Plugins
-===

-Here is a list of the currently available plugins.

-### .progress()
+### Example

-This plugin generates a progress bar.
+This plugin generates a progress bar which based on JQueryUI.
 Before you have to define a XML source in a repository, in the following example a basic ```meta.xml``` file:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>